Palash90/site-assets/blogs/build-your-own-nn/post.md

 $$

-**Note:** Mathematics and programming differs in how we index collection of numbers.
+**Note:** Mathematics and programming differ in how we index collection of numbers.
 Mathematics prefers to use 1-based index but programming uses 0-based index.

 ### Basic Arithmetic on Matrix
-We have defined our Matrix and established it's notations.
+We have defined our Matrix and established its notations.
 Now let's see how we operate on them.

 For tensor of any size, we define the following operations: